dlikhten/sig_shorthand/README.md

 This is a translator for the pharmaceutical SIG shorthand notation.

 Currently written with Veterinary needs in mind.
 But totes open for any use case.

-If the parsing needs to be a bit different
+TODO: Handle standard human SIG notation.

+TODO: Handle custom extensions.

 ## Installation